Semi-Supervised Domain Adaptation with Representation Learning for Semantic Segmentation across Time: Experiments

 \subsection{Dataset}

-To compute the quantitative baselines, we use the PASCAL VOC12 \cite{everingham2015pascal} with three synthetic transformations.
-It contains 20 categories to segment and classify from an additional background category.
-The original dataset contains 1464 train images, 1449 validation images and 1456 test images. \cite{hariharan2011semantic} provides additional annotated images resulting in 10 582 training images.
-Three transformations are simulated on this dataset using GIMP\footnote{\url{https://www.gimp.org/}} and illustrated in Figure \ref{fig:transfoVOC12}.
-The regression is trained on the 10 582 original images together with their transformation. $H_2$ is then evaluated on the transformed validation set resulting from each transformation.
+We run tests on three synthetic transformations of the augmented version \cite{hariharan2011semantic} of the PASCAL VOC12 dataset \cite{everingham2015pascal} resulting in 10 582 training images and 1449 validation images with 21 semantic classes.
+The regression is trained on the 10 582 original images of $D_1$ and the transformed ones of $D_2$. $H_{\theta_2}$ is then evaluated on the transformed validation set of $D_2$.

-$T_1$ is generated using the 'photocopy' filter which simulates a change of domain color with a change of saturation.
-This can be encountered in environment monitoring across long period of time such as land usage monitoring \cite{richard2018}. $T_2$ is generated with the ripple distortion to simulate misalignment of image content together with noise.
-This is typical in natural environment monitoring such as in the dataset from \cite{griffith2017symphony}. $T_3$ is generated with the cubism filter to simulate both a change of texture, misalignment with edge noise.
+Three transformations $T_1, T_2, T_3$ with increasing perturbations are generated with GIMP \footnote{https://www.gimp.org/} resulting in $D^1_2, D^2_2, D^3_2$ (Figure \ref{fig:transfoVOC12}).
+We use the 'photocopy' filter $T_1$ to emulate a change of color and saturation.
+This problem arises in long-term environmental monitoring where recent datasets are numerical RGB images and older datasets are collected with the numerization of analogic pictures \cite{richard2018}.
+We address the issue of image misalignment and noise with the ripple distortion $T_2$.
+This is typical in natural environment monitoring such as in the dataset from \cite{griffith2017symphony}.
+Finally, we mix a change of texture and misalignment with edge noise in the cubism filter $T_3$.